Doncaster: National politics

 Doncaster is represented in the House of Commons by three Members of Parliament (MPs).
 Sally Jameson represents Doncaster Central, Ed Miliband, the former Labour Party leader, represents Doncaster North, and Lee Pitcher represents the Doncaster East and the Isle of Axholme.

-From 2023, the Don Valley constituency will be renamed Doncaster East and the Isle of Axholme, and will cover part of North Lincolnshire.
-A new Rawmarsh and Conisbrough constituency will be created covering the south-western suburbs of Doncaster and parts of Rotherham.
-Doncaster Central and Doncaster North will see minor boundary changes.
+From 2023, the Don Valley constituency was renamed Doncaster East and the Isle of Axholme, and covers part of North Lincolnshire.
+A new Rawmarsh and Conisbrough constituency was created to cover the south-western suburbs of Doncaster and parts of Rotherham.
+Doncaster Central, while Doncaster North saw minor boundary changes.

 In September 2014, UKIP held an annual party conference at Doncaster Racecourse.
 UKIP party leader Nigel Farage claimed that by holding the conference in Doncaster, UKIP were "now parking our tanks on the Labour Party's lawn", referring to Labour leader Ed Miliband's Doncaster North constituency.
 Shortly afterwards in the seat, at the 2015 general election, UKIP won 8,928 votes to Labour's 20,708.
 In the 2016 membership referendum, 69 per cent of Doncaster voted to leave the European Union.